phantasyy/URTServerMod/README.md

  > set sv_hideChatCmd 0

+ > set sv_noKnife 0

+ >set sv_forceGear ""

 Every message executed with a ! @ & and / will be hidden.

+To use forceGear take the weapons&Gears you want then type /gear in console and put that gear code into the sv_forceGear command.

 ## Installation